As Donald Trump Tweets Support For El Paso, He Comes Under Fire For Stiffing City On $470K Bill From Rally

 As the report noted, the city sent a letter back in May letting Donald Trump’s campaign know that the payment was “extremely past due.”
 The Trump campaign still has not paid.

 “We are contacting you regarding the past due invoice(s) listed above,” the letter from the city read.

 “We realize this may been a oversight on your part; however, your account with the city of El Paso is extremely past due… Further, the city may choose to not enter into a contract with an individual that is indebted to the city for more than $100.”

-The Trump campaign has been repeatedly failed to pay security bills sent by cities where he has held rallies.
+The Trump campaign has repeatedly failed to pay security bills sent by cities where he has held rallies.
 Salon reported on 10 different instances where Trump’s campaign failed to pay police who served as security for rallies.

 Donald Trump still hasn't paid the $470,000 he owes to the city of El Paso for the services they provided at his February rally, despite multiple attempts by city to recoup debt: https://t.co/VyvaWy5dkO